-Another major area of need is our continued effort to support our students social-emotional growth.
+We need to continue our efforts to support our students social-emotional growth.
 From the CHKS survey, we found that nearly 40% of our students were chronically depressed, not satisfied with their lives, nor had hope for their future.
 This, along with our interactions with our students on a regular basis and hearing and seeing their personal struggles, has created a very focused effort on increasing our ability to provide students with mental health support.
-Our steps to address this include hiring an additional Outreach Specialist to help conduct home visits and provide students with information and contacts with other outside community organizations, hiring a mental health clinician, expanding on our Social Emotional curriculum, and continued training for all staff on the use of PBIS and Restorative Practices and other trauma informed care strategies.
+Our steps to address this include exploring the hiring of additional Outreach Specialists to help conduct home visits and provide students with information and contacts with other outside community organizations, exploring the hiring an additional mental health clinician for the 23-24 school year (we were able to hire a mental health clinician for 22-23 school year) expanding on our Social Emotional curriculum, and continue training for all staff on the use of PBIS and Restorative Practices and other trauma informed care strategies.
 This area of focus is supported with Goal 3 in our LCAP and has several actions aligned to it including 3.1, 3.2, 3.4 and 3.7.

 Finally, we need to continue to increase our Career and Technical Career (CTE) opportunities for our students.
-This was identified as a need in our Dashboard and was also an area identified in our WASC self-study.
-We will expand on our offerings by hiring additional CTE staff, create opportunities to take more CTE classes through our on-line curriculum and building on our partnerships with Worknet, Work Start Yes, and the Greater Valley Conservation Corp.
+This was identified as a need from our local data and was also an area identified in our WASC self-study.
+We will expand on our offerings by exploring the hiring of additional CTE staff, create opportunities to take more CTE classes through our on-line curriculum and building on our partnerships with Worknet, Work Start Yes, and the Greater Valley Conservation Corp.
 This area of focus is supported by Goal 2 and action 2.5.